Last update: 10.23.2018

 But in reality, they all pretty much mean “one of the” instead of “THE only one at the top.”
-At least, when we look at VPN speed test results, certain VPN reviews, we are usually not convinced what these labels mean anymore.
+At least, when we look at VPN speed test results, we’re not convinced what these labels mean anymore.

-This is true for the “premium” version of Betternet as well, not to mention the limited free Betternet VPN.
+This is true for the premium version of Betternet as well, not to mention the limited free Betternet VPN.

 With 10 countries (17 server locations) altogether you can’t really expect mind-blowing speeds; not when there are over 38 million users to stream the hell out of these few servers.

 However, uploading speeds seem to do a lot better.
-In other words, it is possible that you can actually watch streaming HD videos with both, the Betternet free VPN and the paid version, but we wouldn’t get our hopes too high when using the free app.
+In other words, it’s possible that you can actually watch streaming HD videos with both the Betternet free VPN and the paid version, but we wouldn’t get our hopes too high when using the free app.

 How to download and install it

 You may get redirected to the Mac App Store or the Google Play Store depending on your choice.
 It’s also possible to download Betternet from Cnet.com.

 Second, you can also click the Download App button in the top right corner of the official website.

 This also means that you have to sign up first, i.e., give all your banking details and accept the fact that you are signing up for an automated monthly charge until you cancel it or change plans.

-When you install the Windows or Mac version, however, you can cancel the “premium” and free trial options, and just use it for free without any registration.
-You can always “go premium” from within the application if you so decide.
+When you install the Windows or Mac version, however, you can cancel the premium and free trial options, and just use it for free without any registration.
+You can always go premium from within the application if you so decide.

 How to use Betternet

-Similarly to our Avast SecureLine VPN review, we can announce one of the easiest-to-use VPN clients.
+Similarly to our Avast SecureLine VPN review, we can state that Betternet is one of the easiest-to-use VPN clients.
 If you are using the free Betternet VPN client, you simply click the Connect button and you will be connected to a US VPN server automatically.

-If you are using the “premium” version, you can click the Select Virtual Location button and choose from the 10 available countries.
+If you are using the premium version, you can click the Select Virtual Location button and choose from the 10 available countries.
 There are also 7 server locations in the US to select from.
 With the Betternet VPN client you don’t even need to disconnect before choosing another server; simply change the location and the replacement takes place automatically.

 On the other hand, though, let’s not forget about the more tech-savvy users and hackers who would definitely like more control over their privacy.
 For them, we advise finding a more serious premium VPN service provider.